17 Home Remedies For Kidney Stone Pain And Prevention Tips

 • Vitamin C supplements are known to increase the risk of developing kidney stones.
 Therefore, avoid them.

-Although these herbal remedies can aid your recovery from kidney stones, it is always better to get yourself treated by a medical professional.
+Although these herbal remedies and a proper kidney stone diet can aid your recovery from kidney stones, it is always better to get yourself treated by a medical professional.
 In fact, some signs may call for an immediate visit to your doctor.

 When To Visit A Doctor